Kevin Lacz: Military career

 When the terrorist attacks of September 11, 2001 claimed the life of a friend's father, Lacz decided to leave school in favor of the military.
 A SEALs poster on the wall at a navy recruiter's office inspired Lacz to enlist in the United States Navy with orders for Basic Underwater Demolition SEAL school (BUD/S).

 Lacz started BUD/S Class 245, but suffered a back injury that forced him to roll back to the next class.
 He went on to graduate with BUD/S Class 246 in 2003.
 As a Hospital Corpsman, Lacz also attended 18-D Special Operations Combat Medic School at Fort Bragg before checking into SEAL Team 3 in Coronado, California.
 Soon after, he attended Army Sniper School and returned to Charlie Platoon where he began preparing for his 2006 deployment with Chris Kyle, Jonny Kim, Marc Alan Lee, Ryan Job, Jocko Willink and Mike Monsoor (who was in the same Task Unit, but from Delta Platoon).

-In 2006, Lacz deployed to Ramadi, Iraq, with Charlie Platoon, Task Unit Bruiser.
-The work he did as a platoon sniper and medic contributed to his task unit becoming the most highly decorated special operations unit of the Iraq War.
-Lacz personally conducted numerous sniper overwatches, direct action missions, raids, and tribal engagements in support of the effort to halt the spread of violence through Ramadi.
-For his actions on his 2006 deployment, including acquiring numerous enemy kills and braving enemy fire to carry a fallen comrade to safety, Lacz was awarded a Bronze Star Medal with a Combat 'V.'
+In 2006, Lacz deployed to Ramadi, Iraq, with Charlie Platoon, Task Unit Bruiser, which became the most highly decorated special operations unit of the Iraq War.
+For his actions on his 2006 deployment, Lacz was awarded a Bronze Star Medal with a Combat 'V.'

-In 2008, Lacz returned to Iraq, this time as a member of Delta Platoon.
-Joining Chris Kyle for another deployment, his focus was the Iraqi border with Syria and the interception of foreign fighters trying to infiltrate the country.
+In 2008, Lacz returned to Iraq, joining Chris Kyle for another deployment focusing on the border with Syria and the interception of foreign fighters trying to infiltrate the country.

-As a SEAL, Lacz gained extensive experience in Special Operations Combat Medicine (SOCM), Special Operations Dive Chamber Medicine, Military Free-Fall HALO and HAHO Operations, Long-Range Target Interdiction Sniper work, Survival Evasion Resistance Escape (SERE) Training, Battlefield Interrogations, Close Quarters Combat (CQC), Counter-Terrorism Operations, and Naval Special Warfare Lead Breaching Operations.

 In addition to his Bronze Star Medal, Lacz was awarded two Navy and Marine Corps Commendation Medals and two Navy and Marine Corps Achievement Medals, among other awards.